Skip to main content

 • any other information that establishes the nontaxable nature of the transaction.

-Information about the most common exemptions and specific record keeping requirements that apply to them is provided in Publication 104, Common Sales Tax Exemptions.
+Information about the most common exemptions and specific record keeping requirements that apply to them is provided in PIO-101, Illinois Sales & Use Tax Matrix.

 Must I maintain my records on paper?